laminas/laminas-mvc/docs/book/middleware.md

 may be [http-interop/http-middleware](https://github.com/http-interop/http-middleware)
 compatible.
 Each item in the array must be a PHP callable, service name, or http-middleware instance.
-These will then be piped into a `Zend\Stratigility\MiddlewarePipe` instance in the order in which they are present in the array.
+These will then be piped into a `Laminas\Stratigility\MiddlewarePipe` instance in the order in which they are present in the array.

 > ### No action required